 Management believes that the values of the exploration of Tordillo and the Catedral/Rino and Cal Norte limestone deposits are not reflected in the Company's market capitalization.
 The Company will continue its effort to enhance the underlying values of its assets.

 4. SUMMARY FINANCIAL RESULTS

-The table below sets out the consolidated loss for the three months ended December 31, 2019 and 2018.
+The table below sets out the consolidated income (loss) for the six months ended March 31, 2022 and 2021.